-- a. a low value of the wind speed and small eddies, - b. spores have a high chance to be deposited, as they are close to crop surfaces, c. most of spores are dispersed within the crop canopy.The 'long mechanism' is characterized by:1. a high value of the diffusion coefficient, D, not dispersed by the 'short mechanism').
-This mechanism models the above-crop dispersal with: a. a high value of the wind speed and large eddies, b. spores can travel a long distance before they return to the crop layer where they are deposited, c. only those spores which could temporarily 'escape' from the crop are dispersed by this mechanism.
+- a. a low value of the wind speed and small eddies, - b. spores have a high chance to be deposited, as they are close to crop surfaces, c. most of spores are dispersed within the crop canopy.
+The 'long mechanism' is characterized by:

-- 2. a low value of the rate of spore deposition, δ , and - 3. a low fraction of spores involved (those which were
+- 1. a high value of the diffusion coefficient, D, - 2. a low value of the rate of spore deposition, δ , and - a low fraction of spores involved (those which were not dispersed by the 'short mechanism').